 Our Friends Electric

 Scented plug-in fragrance dispensers are popular and many of the major companies launch a special range of fragrances just for Christmas.
 Always check directions for safe use on the package.
-The vapour released will mark and damage furniture, even leather chairs and couches, if there is not enough of a gap between the plug-in and furniture.
-As a general rule, keep the strength of the fragrance emitted at a subtle level: a level 2 or 3 on most control dials rather than a maximum 5 or 6.
-While scented plug-ins are highly effective, some believe natural blends of oils that are allowed to disperse gradually through pot pourri or reed diffusers are better for our well-being.
+As a general rule, keep the strength of the fragrance emitted at a subtle level, While scented plug-ins are highly effective, some believe natural blends of oils that are allowed to disperse gradually through pot pourri or reed diffusers are better for our well-being.
 It’s your call.

 Cotton pads containing drops of fragrant burner oil can be positioned discretely behind radiators to emit a gentle background aroma when the heating is on.
 A simple cotton wool ball is equally effective.
-Be careful to avoid staining walls.
 Use a small wire ornament hook to attach the cotton wool ball and then use the other end to hang it at the back of the radiator, just out of sight.

 You can fill the house with Christmas aroma by putting a few ingredients in a pan of water on the hob.
 It’s basically the mulled wine scent without the wine.
 In half a pan of water place a slice of orange, a slice of lemon, three cinnamon sticks, four whole cloves, three bay leaves and half a cup of cranberries.
 Christmas fragrance guaranteed.

 Maximising that subtle Christmas sparkle comes from collecting and displaying an array of candle holders.
 Group them together using a variety of different textures, heights and shapes.